PicassoCT/MOSAIC/README.md

 ![](https://github.com/PicassoCT/MOSAIC/blob/master/luaui/images/loadpictures/LoadScreen8.png "")

 ![](https://github.com/PicassoCT/MOSAIC/blob/master/luaui/images/loadpictures/LoadScreen11.png "")

 All it takes is some backyard shed, with a homespun hyperfast missile and something new every day as payload.
-Your job, should you accept it, is - to either make the worst case happen (Antagon) or prevent the last disaster and give humanity one more day on this world (Protagon).
+Your job, should you accept it, is -

+to either make the worst case happen (Antagon)

+or prevent the last disaster and give humanity one more day on this world (Protagon).

-Be the man in the chair, you were bourne to be, in these hours of despair.
+Be the man in the chair, in these hours of despair.

 ![](https://github.com/PicassoCT/MOSAIC/blob/master/luaui/images/loadpictures/LoadScreen15.png "")